xxnuo/launchpadx/README.md

 ## Usage

-Run this program, get back your launcher pad!
+Run this program, get back your launchpad!